Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 6

 * Water.
+  * If any of our spring bundle crops got eaten by a crow, make a note of it and re-purchase the seed from Pierre when convenient.
 * Craft and place a scarecrow.
 * Chop trees until 7:40 AM.
 * Empty inventory + retrieve Fiberglass Rod.